Do I Sue Metallica? Or Do I Sue Harper?

 So let me explain.

-See, there's a die-cut coffin through the entire booklet and with each page, the coffin gets smaller and smaller.
-All of the pages have fancy, professional photos and lyrics to the songs.
+There's a die-cut coffin through the entire booklet of album art and with each page, the coffin gets smaller and smaller.
+All of the pages have fancy, professional photos along with lyrics to the songs.
 It's really a great booklet.
+The album art is really well done.

 This was my first time seeing Metallica live.
 I went to the show with my buddy Harper and some marketing ballers from Chicago (who may or may not have been a part of Vivid Entertainment) in an Escalade limo.
 It was an amazing show... enjoyed from box seats full of PBR and hot dogs.

 After the show (and a bit of clubbing), Harper asked for my photos.
-I gave him my memory stick, he copied my pics and uploaded them to Flickr.
+I gave him my memory stick and he copied my pics and uploaded them to Flickr.
 No big deal, right?

 4 years later, my crappy photo winds up in the Metallica CD booklet and looks awesome.
 And the worst part is - Harper gets credit for it because it was on his Flickr account, hahaha.
 That photo appears to be the only photo in the entire booklet that isn't professionally shot.
 In fact, I didn't even upload it back in 04 because I thought the photo sucked.
 Man, was I wrong.